 You can travel to Chatuchak via the BTS Skytrain to Mochit Station or take the MRT Subway to Chatuchak Park.
 Travel by taxi is easy, most drivers know the way, but ensure that you ask them to turn on the meter.
 You can also arrange a tuk-tuk but negotiate a rate before you get in.

-Opening hours are from 9 am to 6 pm Saturday and Sunday.
-The market is also open for wholesale goods on Friday evening from 6 pm to midnight.
+Opening hours are from 9 am to 6 pm, Saturday and Sunday.
+The market is also open for wholesale goods on Friday evenings from 6 pm to midnight.
 The best time to arrive is just as the market is opening.

 Hone up on your bargaining skills; you are expected to bargain for all goods.

 Travel tip: Purchase a map of the market on entry to help navigate the market.
 If you find something you want to buy, do it.
 Afterward, it will be hard to find your way back again.

 The market has many food stalls and massage outlets.
 You can buy almost everything – trendy clothing, homewares, Thai silk products, electronics, art, antiques, books, hardware, electronics, and more.

 No one can deny exotic Thai dishes belong to the most delicious food around the world.
 If you are traveling to Bangkok and want to try some tasty Thai food prepared and served in a unique atmosphere, please head to Damnoen Saduak Floating Market.